 There are a number of ways to track your SEO marketing campaign results.
 One free option is Google Analytics.
 GA allows users to see organic traffic changes, conversion rates, individual page performance, and click-through-ratesWhile it provides a limited take on keyword positioning and growth, it can absolutely help a budding SEO manager keep tabs on performance.

-Another way to track your SEO performance is in Google Search Console, this is a webmaster tool that provides ways to measure and track your site’s search traffic and performance.
+Another way to track your SEO performance is in Google Search Console, this is a web tool that provides ways to measure and track your site’s search traffic and performance.
 By utilizing this tool you’ll be able to easily optimize your content through search analytics by reviewing which queries are bringing users to your site.
 Google Search Console allows you to find out why certain keywords are underperforming and learn how to optimize click through rates.

 What are some SEO Campaign examples?

 Now that we’ve gone over the entire process of putting together an SEO campaign, you may be wondering – what’s next?

 Your next step should be to review some examples of results that search engine optimization campaigns provide.
 Our SEO agency has been able to bridge a gap to solve a number of visibility issues and ultimately bring business to companies.
 These visibility roadblocks can be anywhere from companies that are unable to utilize other marketing channels due to being banned, or maybe a company is just starting to build their organic footprint or one that is close to closing their doors due to a lack of business.

 A couple of examples of big wins that our customers have experienced through our SEO campaign strategy are: